 Standardised BPM/Clock Sync User Interface

-With Release 6 the normal (i.e. used in most modules) user interface for BPM/Clock Sync inputs has been simplified with a single, multi-purpose jack input and a single button switch to change modes.
-Older preset will be migrated where possible (where it is clear what the intention was) but note that some older presets may have settings which can’t be migrated, and a legacy mode for the UI will be presented.
-Details of the new UI and legacy mode follow.
+From Release 6, the user interface for BPM/Clock Sync inputs for most modules has been simplified with a single, multi-purpose jack input and a single button switch to change modes.
+Older preset will be migrated where possible (where it is clear what the intention was) but note that some older presets may have settings which can’t be migrated, and a legacy mode for the UI will be presented (see later).

 Speed/Divider Knob LED